-But building a trustworthy relationship with customers isn't impossible!
-In fact, you can use some simple techniques to increase trust and make your customers feel more connected to what they're purchasing.
+A trustworthy relationship with customers stems from understanding and solving the problems of one’s consumer base.
+Let’s delve into some simple techniques that help to increase trust and make your customers feel more connected to what they are purchasing.

 Keep It Personal, Not Transactional.

-The customer is not a transaction.
-A customer is a person, not a number, statistic or dollar sign.
-It is important to keep this in mind when building brand trust because it helps you focus on the human element of your business rather than focusing solely on the transaction.
+The customer is not; a transaction, number, statistic or dollar sign— they are a person!
+It is important to keep this in mind when building brand trust because it helps you focus on the human element of your business, rather than focusing solely on the transaction.

 When you are interacting with someone who trusts and respects you enough to purchase from your company or service, it should feel personal for both parties involved—not transactional.
 Good relationships take time to build, but once they're established, they can last forever if handled properly.

 The Human Touch...Empathy

 As we’ve established, the internet has transformed the way we interact with one another.
 Nevertheless there are still aspects such as body language that are often lost when using online services .
 Your actions don’t always translate to your customers' screens as easily as you might think, so don’t rely solely on emails or social media for customer engagement.
 Instead, focus on face-to-face interactions!